 With the vacuum in place, stopper the vials using the stoppering plate/mechanism.
 Release the vacuum, remove the vials, and further secure the rubber bungs/stoppers with foil crimp seals.
 It is best to store the vials at 4°C in the dark.

-Test the freeze dried bacteria for viability as compared to the original culture (see link).
+Test the freeze dried bacteria for viability as compared to the original culture (dilution to extinction protocol ).
 Additionally, monitor the stability/viability of the freeze dried cultures by testing at 30, 90, 180 and 365 days.
 A good protocol will yield nearly 100% viable cells.
 Anything above 50% is considered acceptable by many labs.
 Skim milk will yield 10-20%.
 However, % viable after freeze drying is not as important as the number viable following storage.
 If viability starts to decline rapidly by a log or more per month, then modification of the protocol is probably necessary.
 Note that some strains are simply very difficult to freeze dry and no matter what, these may die off quickly following lyophilization.